olga-od-ua/the-gift-of-the-gab/README.md

 2. I am Vanessa from a food company in Spain.
 We are extending our market to Ireland and we would love to have our area managers to be prepared for the business conversations with our Irish customers and colleages.
 (Enquire corporate form)

+- #### Returning Customers

+1. I am Ollie and I am your current student.
+I have some questions and I can't find the answers on the website so I'd like to contact you.

+2. I am Mylah, your current student.
+I remember doing the knowledge test before I started learning English with your school three months ago.
+I'd like to do the test again to see how much I have improved.

 HOW THIS PROJECT IS DIFFERENT FROM COMPETITORS AND SUBSTITUTES

 While there is a plethora of English language courses available in Ireland, neither of them are aiming at teaching specific accents nor helping their customers to integrate culturally.
 The Gift Of The Gab school knows how important it is to feel comfortable when speaaking a foreign language, let alone when your interlocutor speaks with a strong accent and/or uses a lot of local slang.